react-native-webview/react-native-webview/README.md

 **React Native WebView** is a modern, well-supported, and cross-platform WebView for React Native.
 It is intended to be a replacement for the built-in WebView (which will be [removed from core](https://github.com/react-native-community/discussions-and-proposals/pull/3)).

 ## Core Maintainers - Sponsoring companies
-_This project is maintenained for free by these people using both their free time and their company work time._
+_This project is maintained for free by these people using both their free time and their company work time._

 - [Thibault Malbranche](https://github.com/Titozzz) ([Twitter @titozzz](https://twitter.com/titozzz)) from [Brigad](https://brigad.co/about)
 - [Jamon Holmgren](https://github.com/jamonholmgren) ([Twitter @jamonholmgren](https://twitter.com/jamonholmgren)) from [Infinite Red](https://infinite.red/react-native)